 C3 ProprietaryTwo sequential machine learning systems — an unsupervised model for signal quality and fraud filtering, followed by a supervised Bayesian model for consumer journey and channel interaction modeling.
 Industry-leading model accuracy is a direct result of this staged architecture.

-Founded 2008C3 Metrics' tag infrastructure was built without reliance on third-party cookies — not retrofitted after their deprecation.
+Platform since 2011C3 Metrics' tag infrastructure was built without reliance on third-party cookies — not retrofitted after their deprecation.
 No PII is ingested at any stage of the pipeline.
 Privacy compliance is structural, not a policy layer applied to a legacy system.

 Privacy by Design05 — Client Programs